ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/US-population-projections.md

 [**Demographic Trends 2010-2060**](http://proximityone.com/demographics2060.htm).
 They are using time series analysis to make the projections at county level.
 The price is between $500 and $1,300.

-Here you have another company doning something similar:
+Here you have another company doing something similar:

 [https://www.woodsandpoole.com/our-databases/united-states/all-geographies/](https://www.woodsandpoole.com/our-databases/united-states/all-geographies/)